Wants to Meet Up

-I was born and raised in Istanbul on 19.09.1991.
+I was born on 19.09.1991 and lived in Istanbul till I was 21.
 I still live in Istanbul as a local.
 I studied International Relations at Uludag University in Bursa.

 I worked as an English teacher at a private course in Bursa/Turkey for around 10 months.
 Then I worked at a hotel in Virginia/The USA.
-And I worked as a receptionist at a hotel in Izmir/Turkey in 2019.
+And I have been working as a receptionist at a hotel in Izmir/Turkey seasonally.

 While I was studying at the university, I participated in Erasmus+ in Poland as an exchange student.
 It's how I met with traveling.
 Since that time I couldn't have stopped traveling and exploring!
 I have been to 16 countries so far.
 And I wanna see at least 30 countries before I die!

 ☆ End of my Erasmus, I traveled for 15 days in European Countries on my own then ended up 5-day music festival which calls "Woodstock" in 2016.

 ☆ I participated in Work and Travel in the USA in summer of 2017.